History of physics: Other achievements

 Other branches of physics also received attention during the period of the Scientific Revolution.
-William Gilbert, court physician to Queen Elizabeth I, published an important work on magnetism in 1600, describing how the earth itself behaves like a giant magnet.
-Robert Boyle (1627–91) studied the behavior of gases enclosed in a chamber and formulated the gas law named for him; he also contributed to physiology and to the founding of modern chemistry.
-Another important factor in the scientific revolution was the rise of learned societies and academies in various countries.
+William Gilbert, court physician to Queen Elizabeth I, described how the earth itself behaves like a giant magnet.
+Robert Boyle (1627–1691) studied the behavior of gases enclosed in a chamber and formulated the gas law named for him; he also contributed to physiology and to the founding of modern chemistry.

+Another factor in the Scientific Revolution was the rise of learned societies and academies in various countries.
 The earliest of these were in Italy and Germany and were short-lived.
 More influential were the Royal Society of England (1660) and the Academy of Sciences in France (1666).
-The former was a private institution in London and included such scientists as John Wallis, William Brouncker, Thomas Sydenham, John Mayow, and Christopher Wren (who contributed not only to architecture but also to astronomy and anatomy); the latter, in Paris, was a government institution and included as a foreign member the Dutchman Huygens.
+The former was a private institution in London and included John Wallis, William Brouncker, Thomas Sydenham, John Mayow, and Christopher Wren (who contributed not only to architecture but also to astronomy and anatomy); the latter, in Paris, was a government institution and included as a foreign member the Dutchman Huygens.
 In the 18th century, important royal academies were established at Berlin (1700) and at St. Petersburg (1724).
 The societies and academies provided the principal opportunities for the publication and discussion of scientific results during and after the scientific revolution.
 In 1690, James Bernoulli showed that the cycloid is the solution to the tautochrone problem; and the following year, in 1691, Johann Bernoulli showed that a chain freely suspended from two points will form a catenary, the curve with the lowest possible center of gravity available to any chain hung between two fixed points.
 He then showed, in 1696, that the cycloid is the solution to the brachistochrone problem.